ivancuric/css-selector-performance/Optimizing CSS.md

 We invalidate the computed styles and the browser needs to invalidate _everything_ down the tree of the matched selectors.
 While today's browsers are much smarter, it used to be the case that if you changed a class on the `body` element, all the descendant elements needed to have their computed styles recalculated.

 One way to avoid this issue is to reduce the complexity of your selectors.
-Instead of writing `
+Instead of writing `#nav > ul > li > a`, use a single selector, like `.nav-link`.
+That way you reduce the scope of style invalidation.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5OTM0NzEzNl19
+eyJoaXN0b3J5IjpbMTY1MDAzNTgyNV19
 -->